-75 Years Ago, 1944 (Published in Pine City Pioneer, 8 August 2019) The Village Council is asking the people who frequent Pine City to play

-The Village Council is asking the people who frequent Pine City to please drive slow and careful on the newly finished parts of the street improvement for the next few weeks.
+75 Years Ago, 1944 (Published in Pine City Pioneer, 8 August 2019) The Village Council is asking the people who frequent Pine City to please drive slow and careful on the newly finished parts of the street improvement for the next few weeks.
 Careful use now will assure a long lasting, smooth surface for future driving pleasure.

-Geo Schlensky shocked his grain one evening last week til eleven o'clock by the electric light on the top of the water tower, which is a 300 watt Mazda lamp erected by the Eastern Minnesota Power Company.
+100 Years Ago, 1919 (Published in Pine City Pioneer, 8 August 2019) Geo Schlensky shocked his grain one evening last week til eleven o'clock by the electric light on the top of the water tower, which is a 300 watt Mazda lamp erected by the Eastern Minnesota Power Company.
 George says the light is some accommodation in the busy season.